IndeemaSoftware/QPredix/README.md

     QTimeSeries *mTimeSeries = new QTimeSeries(mUaa);
     mTimeSeries->setZoneID("Your zone ID");

+Now ingest data to timeseries service:

+    mTimeSeries->sendData("TEST1", "0", "0", QString("{\"vector\": \"x\"}"));

+First parameter is tag name, the second is value, the third is quality and the third is custom attributes.
+There is more simple way to ingest data iwth only tag and value with default quality 3 and without attributes:

+    mTimeSeries->sendData("TEST1", "0");

 ## Communication and Support
 If you encounter an issue or you have any comments or propositions with using the QPredix library then you can reach us in several different ways: